 Seattle wears its health badge proudly.
 We have kale salads, smoothie shops that call themselves “juiceries,” and people who willingly choose to cycle from Seattle to Portland.
 But thankfully, Seattle is also a great burger town.

-From old-school dives and gourmet steakhouses to a tavern that can kind of be credited as the original Red Robin, Seattle knows how to put together an incredible burger.
+Whether it's coming from an old-school dive or a gourmet steakhouse, Seattle knows how to put together an incredible burger.
 We pretty much turned the city upside down (as in, we ate a lot of meat sandwiches) so you won’t have to.
 Here are the best burgers in Seattle.

 THE SPOTS

 The Oklahoma-style smashburgers coming from this mustard-yellow set of wheels parked at Rooftop Brewing every Tuesday, Friday, Saturday, and Sunday are not just phenomenal stacks of beef and cheese.
 They're the best smashburgers in town.
-Each perfectly seasoned patty wears a snappy meat skirt that drapes over the bun, singed onions, melted cheese that gets gooey without making a total mess, a tangy spice-flecked special sauce, and fat pickle slices to cut through the heft.
+Each perfectly seasoned patty wears a snappy meat skirt that drapes over the bun, singed onions, melted cheese that gets gooey without making a total mess, a tangy spice-flecked special sauce, and chunky pickle slices to cut through the heft.
 It's a work of majesty that satisfies any burger itch without leaving your hands full of drips.
 We recommend going with the classic, but if you enjoy hot peppers, the jalapeño smash has great sweet heat from both pickled and fried jalapeños.

 Lettuce, tomato, and onion have their rightful spot in the burger topping Hall of Fame.
 But Taurus Ox, a Lao restaurant on Capitol Hill, proves that things like taro stem, spicy lemongrass-y pork skin mayo, jowl bacon, and cilantro deserve a place as well.
 In addition to all those Lao ingredients, this double cheeseburger also has a bunch of provolone and gets served on a soft pub bun.
 The result is a f*cking amazing burger that gives you fresh herbs, nuttiness, and just enough pork fat.